Parc 55 and Hilton Union Square (Review)

 Location

 Both hotels are located between the shopping area on Market Street and Union Square.
 From the window of our room on the 28th floor, we could look down on Neiman Marcus and the Westfield San Francisco Centre.
-The other window on our corner room looked out on the financial district and Salesforce Tower.
+The other window in our corner room looked out on the financial district and Salesforce Tower.

 Rooms